corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/node/operating/node-operations-cordapp-deployment.md

 Copy PostgreSQL JDBC Driver *42.2.8* version *JDBC 4.2* into the `drivers` directory.

-### 3. Extract DDL script using Database Management Tool
+### Step 3: Extract DDL script using database management tool

 To run the tool, use the following command: